adamacadamy/tutorialDocuments/html_css_js_lessons/styling_forms_lesson.md

-# Lesson: Styling Forms with Pure CSS (Without Flexbox)
+# Lesson: Styling Forms with Pure CSS

 #### **Objective:**
 Learn how to create and style a form using pure CSS without relying on Flexbox.
 This lesson will teach you how to structure and style form elements such as inputs, labels, buttons, and text areas using traditional CSS properties like margins, paddings, and float.